mateusjunges/batch-mailer-for-laravel/README.md

 # Laravel batch mailer

-A batch mailer driver for laravel with built in support for failover configuration.
+A batch mailer driver for laravel with built-in support for failover configuration.

 ![](art/readme-banner.png)

 ## Installation